Blog

 • Send out a note of gratitude to your members for their participation

-• Prepare to communicate the insights gathered from your survey back to members
+• Prepare to communicate the insights and trends gathered from your survey back to members

 • Write down how you intend to implement the feedback or the issues that were brought to light